-I'm excited to tell you about Murders of Conveyance, the latest addition to the Natalie Seachrist Hawaiian mystery series!
-Like Prospect for Murder and Murder on Mokulua Drive, this book is a cozy mystery with pan-Pacific history, multiculturalism, and a hint of the paranormal set in the lush environs of Hawai`i.
-It contains several elements of classic literature:
+I'm excited to tell you that Murders of Conveyance, the third Natalie Seachrist Hawaiian Mystery is moving the series ever higher in public recognition.
+Like Prospect for Murder and Murder on Mokulua Drive, this book is a suspense-filled mystery with pan-Pacific history, multiculturalism, and a hint of the paranormal.
+It is set in the lush environs of Hawaiʻi and contains several elements of classic literature:

 The First Annual Aloha Scavenger Hunt is beginning.
 Journalist Natalie Seachrist, private investigator Keoni Hewitt, and friends Margie and Dan O`Hara are joining in the fun.
 Thanks to neighbors they christened The Ladies, Natalie is not worried about their tortoise shell feline companion Miss Una, who has a way of discovering her own ad- ventures.
 Before departing for their Honolulu hotel, Natalie dreams of a film noire whodunit.
 Immersed in the action, she exits a vintage elevator, finds a man’s body lying in a hotel hall, and watches an elegant woman savagely search an adjacent room.